Benefits of Membership

 Continuing Legal Education

 Over 50 hours of timely, high-quality legal education programs are offered at a special member rate in areas of practice that include civil litigation, criminal law, federal and appellate law, juvenile and domestic relations law, business law, and ethics, among others.
+RBA members are eligible to take advantage of the CLE Discount Program, which affords a substantially reduced rate on Association CLE programs.

 In addition to the Bar’s web site, a newsletter published eight times per year helps legal professionals keep abreast of the latest news from the court and all Association activities.